Ōtaki (electorate): Population centres

+The Ōtaki electorate is a coastal electorate in the lower North Island, centred on the southern Horowhenua district and northern Kāpiti Coast district.
+Its northern boundary near Foxton and Levin is with the Rangitīkei electorate.
+On the east it joins the Wairarapa electorate in the Tararua Range.
+The southern boundary is with Mana (bisecting Paraparaumu) and Remutaka.

+Population centres within the electorate include the towns of Ōtaki, Waikanae, Waitarere, Manakau and Peka Peka.

 History

+1892 to 1972

 In the 1892 electoral redistribution, population shift to the North Island required the transfer of one seat from the South Island to the north.
 The resulting ripple effect saw every electorate established in 1890 have its boundaries altered, and eight electorates were established for the first time, including Otaki.
 Otaki was first contested in the 1893 election, and the first member for Otaki was James Wilson, who held the seat for one term until 1896.
 It was then won by Henry Augustus Field and then, after Henry's death, by his brother William Hughes Field.
 William Field, a Liberal-turn-independent-turn-Reform, held it for a total of 32 years, from 1900 to 1935.
 Field lost the electorate in 1911 to John Robertson of the Social Democratic Party (who had been nominated by the flax-workers union), but won it back in 1914.

 The seat was abolished in 1972, and Allan McCready, who was the incumbent, instead stood for and won the Manawatu electorate.

+1996 to 2026

 Otaki was recreated ahead of the change to mixed-member proportional (MMP) voting in 1996, by combining two bellwether seats: the northern half of Kapiti with the entire Horowhenua seat.
+Its boundaries have been largely unchanged by boundary reviews.
+The 2007 boundary review revised the electorate's spelling (Ōtaki, with a leading macron).
+The 2014 boundary review transferred Shannon and Tokomaru to Rangitīkei.
+No boundary changes occurred in the 2020 redistribution.

-Since its recreation the boundaries have been left largely unaltered, though after the 2007 boundary review a macron was added to the name and it is now spelled Ōtaki.
-The first MP for Otaki since its recreation was Judy Keall, who won by less than a thousand votes in 1996 before a more decisive victory in 1999.
-In 2002, her former electorate assistant Darren Hughes won the seat, becoming the youngest member of the House of Representatives.
-His 2002 majority was slashed to just 382 at the 2005 election by former Horowhenua District councillor Nathan Guy.
-In a 2008 rematch, Guy tipped out Hughes by 1,354 votes; Hughes returned to Parliament off the Labour Party list.
+The first MP for Otaki since its recreation was Judy Keall.
+She was succeeded in 2002 by Darren Hughes, her former executive assistant who became the youngest member of the House of Representatives.
+Former Horowhenua district councillor Nathan Guy won in 2008 on his second attempt and held the electorate until his retirement in 2020.
+The electorate was held by both Labour and National MPs in its final two terms.

-Nathan Guy won Ōtaki for National at every election since 2008; at the 2017 election Guy won 50.3% of the vote compared with the second-place Rob McCann getting 35.4%.
-Guy announced he would be resigning at the 2020 election, and National have selected Tim Costley as its replacement candidate.

-In the 2020 election, Terisa Ngobi returned the seat to Labour in a tight contest, winning 17,953 of the votes compared to Tim Costley's 16,683 votes based on preliminary results.

-The electorate was abolished for the 2026 general election onwards to accommodate the loss of one North Island electorate in the boundary review, with its population centers divided between Rangitīkei and the re-created Kapiti electorate.
+The 2025 boundary review required a reduction in North Island electorates by one to reflect nationwide population shifts.
+The three Wellington City electorates (Rongotai, Wellington Central and Ōhāriu) were all underpopulated.
+All were abolished with flow-on effects for the wider region.
+The Mana and Ōtaki electorates were also abolished, with the population of Ōtaki being redistributed to Kapiti and Rangitīkei.